rdamashek/Generativeprocess/README.md

 Assuming that you have a Github account as instructed in the General section please go to the repo where the notes are stored: https://github.com/SoCoDoJo/Generativeprocess

 - Find the button in the top right corner of Github named "Fork" and click it to make a copy of the files to your own profile.
 This will become your own space.
 	- If asked if you want to fork the repository or branch, select repository.
-You want the whole thing, not just
+You want the whole thing.
+- This should take you directly to the copied repo on your own page.
+If it doesn't go there.
+- Find the green "code" button near the top right hand side and click it.
+- You'll see a link an

 - Open up a "Shell":
 	- On Windows this is called a command prompt.
 You can do this by typing "Command Prompt" into the search bar.